 With Oxfordshire Rural Community Council, I jointly organised a workshop programme (for humanities academics, local policy-makers and representatives of the charity sector) in 2013 entitled Rural Community: The Past Shaping the Present Shaping the Future.
 The aim of the workshops was to investigate ways in which the history and representation of rural community could shape local policy-development and implementation.

 Oxford Poets and Exiled Writers

-Finally, my Oxford Poets and Exiled Writers outreach project (2008-9), run jointly with a former colleague (Dr Rachel Buxton) and Asylum Welcome in Oxford, brought together established poets and exiled writers to produce new work on the theme of emigration and exile, and now forms a major part of one of the REF 2014 impact case studies for English at OBU.
+Finally, my Oxford Poets and Exiled Writers outreach project (2008-9), run jointly with a former colleague (Dr Rachel Buxton) and Asylum Welcome in Oxford, brought together established poets and exiled writers to produce new work on the theme of emigration and exile, culminated in the publication of See How I Land: Oxford Poets and Exiled Writers, eds.
+Carol Angier, Rachel Buxton, Stephanie Kitchen and Simon White (The Heaventree Press, 2009). and was a major part of one of the REF 2014 impact case studies for English at OBU.